npbauman/QDK_TOOLS/README.md

 	wget https://www.dropbox.com/s/rp8w7xzaku2ysf0/qdk.sif

 This may need to be downloaded on your local machine and transferred to the desired machine.
+Make sure this is placed in the 'QDK_TOOLS' directory.

 Next you will need to compile one file: